 Therapy should always be entered into with mutual agreement between the therapist and client.
 Reviewing the progress of therapy and the goals of therapy is an important part of the process and is the right of the client to address should he/she have concerns.

 How much will I get back from Medicare Australia?

 If you have been assessed as eligible under the Better Access to Mental Health care Initiative, your GP or specialist will have written you a Mental Health Care Plan.
 This allows you access to up to six psychology sessions (with a further possible four sessions after a medical review).

 The rebate you are entitled to through this scheme is dependant on the length of the session.
-Currently (as at 2014), you are able to claim a rebate of approximately $122 for a 50 minute session of clinical psychology (such as that which Sarah is able to provide).

 Please follow the link on this website for more information.